 Is a career change in your 30s or 40s possible?

 What if you are a 36-year-old teacher, who has just been offered the position of Vice-Principal?
-What if you are a 45-year-old Medical Doctor who has spent years building your private practice?
+What if you are a 45-year-old Medical Doctor who has spent years building your private practice who’s bored and now wants to learn how to become an occupational therapist assistant?
 You have worked so hard to have stability, and it’s finally paying off.
 How can someone in varying degrees or stages in their career path make a change (even a drastic one) successfully?
 First, it’s important to remember, that a career change, whether in your 30s or 40s, is completely plausible.

 “Professionally, I’ve been an attorney for 12 years.
 Several years ago, I took my passion for writing and turned it into a top-certified career and also became a Branding Expert,” says Wendi Weiner.
 She is now a Career Branding Expert, Career Coach, 4X Certified Executive Resume Writer, and contributor for The Huffington Post.
 Weiner made the leap of faith at age 36.
 Not only did she land successfully on both feet, Weiner knows that changing careers well into your adult life is very possible.
 And, you will thrive if it’s done right.